johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 **MTDBSCAN.hpp** holds the MTDBSCAN class definition.
 The DBSCAN algorithm is performed in the build function there.

 **KdTreePDB.hpp** contains the KdTree class and the KdNode class.
 The KdTreePDB class is an API wrapper around the KdNode class.
 The KdNode class implements the building of the k-d tree using the Knlogn algorithm.
-The algorithm description for building a k-d tree and original code can be found at [https://github.com/chezruss/kd-tree](https://github.com/chezruss/kd-tree).
+The algorithm description for building a k-d tree and original code can be found at [https://github.com/RussellABrown/kd-tree](https://github.com/RussellABrown/kd-tree).
 Much of the code in the KdNode class for building the k-d tree is taken directly from that code base.
 The search code in the KdNode class was rewritten to accelerate the particular problem of multithreaded DBSCAN,

 **ParallelSort.hpp, and ParallelFor.hpp** contain code for sorting in parallel.
 It is used in the kdTree build code as well as the cluster size sort function.

 **SimpleContainers.h**  provides set, list, and memory allocator classes that are faster and take less memory than the STL versions for this particular use case.

-**avlSet.h** avlSet.h[3] is a slightly modified version of avlTree.cpp that can be found at [https://github.com/chezruss/avl-tree](https://github.com/chezruss/avl-tree).
+**avlSet.h** avlSet.h[3] is a slightly modified version of avlTree.cpp that can be found at [https://github.com/RussellABrown/avl-tree](https://github.com/RussellABrown/avl-tree).

 ### Test files
 The following files are provided to test the multithreaded DBSCAN code and are not needed to implement this DBSCAN package implementation in your code.

-**DBSCANtest.cpp** provides an example of usage and, a test case for the DBSCAN implementation.
+**DBSCANtest.cpp** provides an example of usage and a test case for the DBSCAN implementation.
 The default test case is 1600 artificially clustered data with 4000 points per cluster.
 That data is presented to MTDBSCAN.
 The results should, therefore, end up with a Clusters list that is 1600 in size, and clusters will have an average of 4000 values.
 The parameters of the clustering can be overridden using command line arguments.
 Start with -h.
 This file is not necessary other than to test the MTDBSCAN class.
 Compile with -std=c++17.

 **ParseArgs.h** is my attempt at providing a general command line parser.
 It is used in DBSCANtest.
 This file is not necessary other than to test the MTDBSCAN class.